 Almost all online dating scams follow the same pattern.
-They all begin with some ‘hook.’
+They all begin with some hook.
 Often, the scammer (the would-be suitor) will make contact and use something in common or a common interest, for instance, religion or profession, to spark a romantic relationship.
-The relationship usually ramps up very quickly afterward.
+The relationship usually ramps up very quickly afterwards.

 Christine Benning, an FBI agent, says that most of the victims are women aged 50 and above.
-Those that are recently widowed or divorced are ideal targets.
-This group of women easily fall victim because they believe that they do not have a good chance of finding love.
+Those that are recently widowed or divorced are ideal targets as well.
+Such group of women easily fall victim because they believe that they do not have a good chance of finding love.
 They are, therefore, more vulnerable to these scams.
-Perhaps another reason these women easily become victims is that many are less tech-savvy and quite affluent.
+Perhaps another reason these women easily become victims is that many are less tech-savvy but at the same quite affluent.

 As the online relationship gets deeper, the victim is eventually asked for large sums of money.
 Some are even asked to carry out illegal activities, and they may go ahead and do them willingly either because they are in love or because they’re being threatened.